 Older people are particularly vulnerable to scams – 53% of people aged over 65 have been targeted by scammers and the average age of victims is now 75.
 In our project area, that suggests that as many as 22,525 older people could have been targeted!
 We want to build older people’s resilience against scams and empower them to avoid being victims of scams.

 We will be delivering sessions and providing information to raise awareness of scams, how to avoid them and how to report them.
 Innovative ideas will be used to deliver the sessions and provide information, to overcome the additional difficulty that groups are not meeting face to face at this time.
-This will be through bulletins, on our social media and other virtual means.
-As the project develops, we hope to build a network of volunteers across the northern part of the borough to deliver awareness sessions face to face to groups which support older people.
+This will be through bulletins, on our social media and online through the Zoom meeting app.
+As the project develops, we hope to build a network of volunteers across the northern part of the borough to raise awareness in their local community.

 The project will offer one-to-one and group support to older people who have been victims of scams.
+This could range from a phone call to reinforce scams awareness and safety tips to a programme of support to help build confidence and enable the individual to re-engage in the community.
 Cheshire East Trading Standards will refer victims to the project who would benefit from such support to build their confidence and re-engage in the community.

 How can I get involved?

-We will be delivering scams awareness sessions to community groups across the northern part of Cheshire East, including the towns of Macclesfield, Wilmslow, Knutsford, Poynton, Congleton, Handforth and Alderley Edge.
-You can either get in touch to request an awareness session for your local group, or perhaps you would like to volunteer to help support the project in your local community.
-Either way, we'd love to hear from you.
+Awareness Sessions: We will be delivering scams awareness sessions to community groups across the northern part of Cheshire East, including the towns of Macclesfield, Wilmslow, Knutsford, Poynton, Congleton, Handforth and Alderley Edge.
+If your group would like to request a Zoom online scams awareness session, please click on the 'Book an Awareness Session' blue button below.

 We are collaborating with our project partners and the wider community to develop a resource bank to raise awareness of scams and how to tackle them.
 Please feel free to use the resources with your interest group, family, friends and colleagues to support scams awareness.
 All we ask is you use them in their current format so the original author is acknowledged.